 Mostly it’s just a lot of fun to watch Mikkelsen in the role of an assassin, he’s a great physical actor.
 Because his performance is so straight-laced and quiet, he makes a perfect assassin.
 And he has the perhaps unintended effect of nailing his part and creating some of the funniest parts of the movie.
 Some of the banter between Duncan and the assassin squad is great, as well.
 Hey, any assassin that can get away from an attempt on his life while naked is a good one.

 Vanessa Hudgens plays her part really well, given that her character Camille has many pratfalls to make before Duncan gets the ruse.
-There’s a great story in there that makes me think her and Mikkelsen would make a good assassin duo.
+There’s a great story in there that makes me think she and Mikkelsen would make a good assassin duo.
 But there are too many good wrinkles in the story to give away the delicious ending, which, while problematic at times in coming to the climax, does give a great pay-off.
 Without giving away too much, I really enjoy watching Mads Mikkelsen blow bad guys away, and the tenacity with which Duncan escapes every sticky situation is really cool.
 And there aren’t any similarities to JOHN WICK at all that I could see.
-It was good to see that POLAR strives to be its own movie-slick, pulpy, and fun.
+It was good to see that POLAR strives to be it’s own movie-slick, pulpy, and fun.